 What to buy in Sri Lanka

-Although we are not avid shoppers, we always bring a little something back home with us.
-We also make sure to bring our loved ones souvenirs as well as send them postcards from almost everywhere we go.
-That’s our way of showing our friends and family that we think of them no matter how far or how often we travel.
+Although we are not avid shoppers, we always bring a little something back home with us, making sure that everything we buy supports the local communities.
 Sri Lanka is the perfect destination to shop quality, usually handmade, gifts for all tastes.
 Needless to say that the commonest things to buy in Sri Lanka are all things elephants.
 Elephant fridge magnets, wooden elephants, elephants on T-shirts, tote bags and mugs.
 Elephants are everywhere and we did buy way too many of them in various forms.
 However, here’s our list of all the other things to buy in Sri Lanka, excluding elephants.

 Top 11 things to buy in Sri Lanka (besides elephant themed items)

 Sri Lanka, or Ceylon as it was once called, is one of the world’s major tea producing countries.
 The climate in the country’s central highlights, where all of Sri Lanka’s tea estates are situated, is ideal for the production of high-quality tea.
 You can buy Ceylon Tea pretty much everywhere in the country such as supermarkets and small stores.
 However, don’t miss the chance to visit one of the tea estates situated in central Sri Lanka in towns like Nuwara Eliya or Kandy.
 There you can find unique tea varieties which, although more expensive, are only available on-site.
 No matter where you choose to buy your tea from, make sure that the package bears the lion Ceylon Tea logo.
 This is the easiest way to verify that the tea you’re buying was indeed produced in Sri Lanka and meets all the standards in order to be classified as high-quality tea.